-- 1. Audience size.
-This should be a whole number, covering all audience members/participants for this event or activity.
-Your best estimate is fine if you do not have concrete data. - 2.
-Notes.
+1. Audience size.
+This should be a whole number, covering all audience members/participants for each event or activity.
+Your best estimate is fine if you do not have concrete data.
+Please note that the sum of these events' audience sizes should be equal or smaller than the sum of your audiences in all physical and digital programmes reported above (D2 + D4).

+2. Notes.
 If there's anything else you would like to tell us about the event, please let us know here.
 For instance, if it was a mix of online and physical activity, or if postcodes only came from a certain subset of participants.